Last modified: January 16, 2021

 The choice of an algorithm significantly impacts the application's performance, making the understanding of time complexity crucial.

-Interpreting Big O Notation: Key Rules
+Interpreting Big O Notation

 Can every problem have an O(1) algorithm?